oSharpey/cyber-obsidian/year-2/HBCS/Week-2.md

 If the device does not provide feedback the user may get bored and stop using the device

 f)
-based on what we have outliend here, the phone could improve by de cluttering the home screen of notifications changing the design to make it less overwhelming to look at.
-They could also improve by repositoning some of the feature buttons on the home screen so you dont have to stretch and strain to use the important and useful features
+based on what we have outlined here, the phone could improve by de cluttering the home screen of notifications changing the design to make it less overwhelming to look at.
+They could also improve by repositioning some of the feature buttons on the home screen so you don't have to stretch and strain to use the important and useful features